isovector/draconian-results/pho.md

     leaders (when speaking, singing or chanting), readers (when reading out loud), or musicians who need to do so to play their instrument.
     They must maintain 3 metres of spacing or use a physical barrier
--   The only people who can sing are soloists and worship leaders.
-The only people who can chant are worship leaders
 -   Masks are not required for people who can't wear a mask due to a condition or impairment or kids under the age of 12